|

 of VOCATION OF A WHORE, performed by Annika Strohm.
 "A sexy and

-provocative contemporary European drama about fate, faith and sex,"
+provocative contemporary European drama about fate, faith and sex," they

-about the unlikely adventures of an ex-prostitute and wannabee housewife,
+the unlikely adventures of an ex-prostitute and wannabee housewife,

 doing her last job for the mob!
-Giving up cock wasn't easy for her and
+Giving up cock wasn't easy for her

-audience for the full length of the show with a very tall tale that
+mesmerised an appreciative audience for the full length of the show

-would give Moira Finucane something to worry about.
-With reflections
+with a very tall tale that would give Moira Finucane something to worry

-a madam, a hit man and a drug dealer move towards an absurd climax where
+prostitute and superheroine, a madam, a hit man and a drug dealer move

-happiness is not the least worst position.
-Visually striking and sensually
+towards an absurd climax where happiness is not the least worst position.

-appealing sets make the whole experience almost perfect.
+Visually striking and sensually appealing sets make the whole experience

 |